About SCISAT

 Launched on , SCISAT helps a team of Canadian and international scientists improve their understanding of the depletion of the ozone layer, with a special emphasis on the changes occurring over Canada and in the Arctic.

 The Canadian SCISAT mission is a partnership of universities, government, and industry.
-A scientific team of researchers from around the world, led by Professor Peter Bernath of the University of Waterloo is conducting the Atmospheric Chemistry Experiment (ACE) on SCISAT, which aims to measure and understand the chemical processes that control the distribution of ozone in the Earth's atmosphere, particularly in the northern latitudes.
+A scientific team of researchers from around the world, led by University of Waterloo chemistry professor Dr. Peter Bernath, is conducting the Atmospheric Chemistry Experiment (ACE) on SCISAT, which aims to measure and understand the chemical processes that control the distribution of ozone in Earth's atmosphere, particularly in the northern latitudes.

-Originally intended to last two years, seventeen years later the satellite is still operational and its mission has been extended until .
-"It's been a real success",
+Originally intended to last two years, 20 years later the satellite is still operational and its mission has been extended until .
+"It's been a real success," said Dr. Bernath.

 Tiny and thorough

-It measures more than 60 different atmospheric trace gases, which is "more thorough than anything that's up there,"
+SCISAT provides the most accurate measurements to date of chemicals that affect ozone.
+It measures 70 different atmospheric trace gases, which is "more thorough than anything that's up there," said Dr. Bernath.

-Industrial activities on Earth produce chemicals— notably chlorofluorocarbons (CFCs)—that affect this balance by destroying stratospheric ozone.
-They not only reduce the ozone shield around the globe, they actually eat large holes in the ozone layer over the Antarctic each year, and also cause significant losses over the Arctic.
-In the past two decades, average ozone levels over Canada have dropped about 6%, while severe declines of 20-40% have occurred over the Arctic in the spring.
+Industrial activities on Earth produce chemicals, notably chlorofluorocarbons (CFCs), that affect the balance between ozone creation and destruction.
+They not only reduce the ozone shield around the globe, but they also actually eat large holes in the ozone layer over the Antarctic each year, and cause significant losses over the Arctic.
+In the past two decades, average ozone levels over Canada have dropped about 6%, while severe declines of 20% to 40% have occurred over the Arctic in the spring.

-The Atmospheric Chemistry Experiment (ACE) on SCISAT was launched into a 650-kilometre-high, high-inclination orbit that takes it over the polar regions of the Earth, as well as tropical and mid-latitude locations.
-It measures chemical molecules that influence the distribution of stratospheric ozone, particularly in the Arctic.
-These data are making an important contribution to international environmental policy-making aimed at protecting the ozone layer, such as the Montreal Protocol that bans certain CFCs.
+SCISAT's high-inclination orbit takes it over the polar regions of Earth, as well as tropical and mid-latitude locations.
+Its data is making an important contribution to international environmental policy-making aimed at protecting the ozone layer, such as the Montreal Protocol that bans certain CFCs.

-SCISAT observations are also helping scientists better understand the effects of atmospheric chemistry, clouds and small particles (such as aerosols) on Earth's climate.
+SCISAT observations are also helping scientists better understand the effects of atmospheric chemistry, clouds and aerosols (small particles) on Earth's climate.

-ACE measures the absorption of solar light by the atmosphere at sunrise and sunset.
-Different atmospheric constituents absorb different wavelengths of light in characteristic ways—a signature by which they can be identified.
-This technique is what allows ACE to make extremely accurate measurements.
+SCISAT measures the absorption of solar light by the atmosphere at sunrise and sunset.
+Different atmospheric constituents absorb different wavelengths of light in characteristic ways – a signature by which they can be identified.
+This technique is what allows SCISAT to make extremely accurate measurements.

 The trade-off for this precision is that SCISAT takes measurements in a limited number of locations.
-Other satellites do provide more global coverage, but their data are not as accurate.
-"That's why there's great value in combining the two,"
+Other satellites do provide more global coverage, but their data is not as accurate.
+"That's why there's great value in combining the two," said Dr. Bernath.

 Moving beyond ozone depletion: Climate change and air pollution

-With its instrument performing so well, SCISAT is now moving beyond its original mandate and providing excellent data related not only to ozone depletion, but also to climate change, and air quality and pollution.
-"There are many things we're doing now that we really didn't know we could do,"
+With its instruments performing so well, SCISAT has moved beyond its original mandate and is providing excellent data related not only to ozone depletion, but also to climate change, and air quality and pollution.
+"There are many things we're doing now that we really didn't know we could do," Dr. Bernath said.

-ACE has been used to measure the distribution of several molecules correlated with air pollution and biomass burning, providing data that complements the observations of the MOPITT satellite.
+SCISAT has been used to measure the distribution of several molecules correlated with air pollution and wildfires, providing data that complements the observations of the MOPITT instrument.
 "Together, they give you a picture of what's going on, and it's not a good picture.
-A lot of pollution that come from industrial activity travels all over the globe," Bernath noted.
+A lot of pollution that come from industrial activity travels all over the globe," Dr. Bernath noted.